OtakoidTony/MessengerBotTutorial/README.md

 }
 ```
 Write this script, and then compile.
 Compile is can be run as press and hold a save button.
 If you did, then active your script.
 Don't ask me How to active please.
 Then, try your script by chatting.
 Then you can see a result that bot reply only "Hello World!" whatever what you send.
 When user use your bot, if bot reply only "Hello World!" without considering content then user will be get annoyed.
 So we have to write bot to reply specifically.
+### Specifical Replication
+We get a problem that bot reply only "Hello World!" without considering content.
+But don't be frustrated.
+This problem can be solved easily with a conditional sentence, if.
+When you use if sentence, you will be use Boolean algebra.